 Though the exact mechanisms behind how CBD works in the body are unclear, research can potentially suggest links between CBD and the ECS.
 Notably, some people believe this may be due to CBD breaking down CB1 and CB2 endocannabinoids.
 However, others believe CBD may even respond to unique receptors that are currently unknown.
 The answer isn’t clear.

-While there’s no guarantee that CBD supplements will work, they are believed to potentially be helpful in some cases for promoting better quality sleep, which can provide numerous benefits.
+While there’s no guarantee that CBD oil or supplements will work, they are believed to potentially be helpful in some cases for promoting better quality sleep, which can provide numerous benefits.
 A good night’s sleep may help reduce stress and ease anxiety while boosting your over all well being.

 However, things can be a little more straightforward when it comes to the interaction of other cannabinoid compounds (including THC) with the ECS.
 Notably, THC can bind directly to the currently known ECS receptor sites.
 This means that it may be able to replicate the effects of some compounds in the ECS, resulting in its stereotypical “high” after consumption.